timonweb/django-tailwind/docs/installation.md

    python manage.py tailwind init
    ```

-   > Note: By default, we create app compatible with Tailwind CSS version 4, if you want to create an app compatible
+   > Note: By default, we create an app compatible with Tailwind CSS version 4.
+If you want to create an app compatible
    > with Tailwind CSS version 3, you can use the `--tailwind-version 3` flag:

     ```bash